About Narrows

 2021

-The emergency lockdowns continue, adjustments are made to ensure the future continuation of the gospel being shared through the camping platform that is Narrows Park.
-The gospel is for all people, all are welcome at Narrows Park.
+The government lockdowns continue, adjustments are made to ensure the future continuation of the gospel being shared through the camping platform that is Narrows Park.
+The gospel is for all people and Narrows remains open.

 History to add?